 In fact, evidence suggests that the depression is multifaceted and includes both environmental and genetic components.
 Stress is one important and widely studied environmental component that is believed to contribute significantly to depression and anxiety, as well as cognitive impairment7,8.
 Stress has also been linked with inflammation and increasing evidence suggests that inflammation plays a significant role in the actual development of depression.
 This evidence includes the observation that individuals with depressive symptoms often have increased levels of proinflammatory chemical messengers known as cytokines, as well as increased levels of inflammatory markers including C reactive protein (CRP)9.

-Research findings also suggests that magnesium plays a role in depression and anxiety10, and magnesium deficiency has been linked with increased inflammation11.
+Research findings also suggests that magnesium helps decrease depression and anxiety10, and magnesium deficiency has been linked with increased inflammation11.
 In addition, magnesium has been shown to protect against excitotoxicity (excessive neuronal excitation that leads to cell death)10.
 CalmMind includes magnesium and Olivamine® ingredients that help maintain a healthy level of inflammation including hydroxytyrosol, oleuropein, MSM, NAC and taurine, as well as curcumin12-17.

 The blood brain barrier protects the brain from many harmful compounds and certain immune cells.
 However, transport of inflammatory mediators to the brain (including cytokines) can interfere with neuronal as well as neuronal support cell functioning.
 Inflammatory molecules and immune cells can induce neurotoxicity, as well as supporting brain cells effects resulting in decreased BBB, neural synaptic and brain tissue maintenance18.
 Hydroxytyrosol, NAC, MSM and taurine are capable of passing through the BBB to help protect neurons as well as neuronal support cells19-23.